 How to set Security for a SharePoint site

-Would you ever leave your wallet on table in a busy restaurant?
-Or, may be leave your car unlocked on a street overnight?
+Would you ever leave your wallet on the table in a busy restaurant?
+Or, may leave your car unlocked on the street overnight?
 I don’t think so.
 So how come you are so negligent and careless with your content in SharePoint?
-I can’t tell how many times I look at the clients’ SharePoint environment and it is like communism won over the SharePoint – all the content is up for grabs and noone knows who is in charge.
+I can’t tell how many times I look at the clients’ SharePoint environment and it is like communism won over the SharePoint – all the content is up for grabs, and noone knows who is in charge.
 With this blog post, I want to explain how to properly set security for a SharePoint Site.
 There are many steps involved, but if you really want your site and content secured, you have to follow all the steps outlined below.
 And yes, you have to repeat these steps for all the sites individually in your environment.

 How to properly set Security for a SharePoint site – 10 steps with detailed instructions

 Step 1: Determine if the site will be shared externally